jasonbedsaul/odin-chrome-ext/README.md

-# elm-chrome-ext
+# odin-chrome-ext
-Chrome Browser extension for eLibrary MN
+Chrome Browser extension for ODIN and the State Library

 ## Modifications
 To make modifications, you can edit the following files:

+### ndesource.html
+This file contains all the HTML for the plugin

-### callout.html
+### styles.css
-To change the URL that the callout box links to, edit the value for href="" in line 8 of callout.html

-The callout box text can also be edited in this file - see lines 12-17.
+Change the CSS styles